 Educator talent management is a system built upon the preparation, recruitment, hiring, induction, mentoring, professional growth, compensation, work environment, and performance support of all educators.
 Together, these are the building blocks of an educator talent management system that helps to attract, retain, and develop the best educators possible. -American Institute for Research

-The Colorado Department of Education Educator Talent Unit addresses the full continuum of talent management and human capital development, including:
+The Colorado Department of Education Educator Talent Division addresses the full continuum of talent management and human capital development, including:

 - Educator and Leadership Preparation Pathways and Certification (licensing)

 - Educator Recruitment, Retention, and Career Development

 Why Educator Talent